kingsley1989/Parallel-Ultrametric/README.md

 * PyTorch 1.0 and above

 ## Setup
-Go the download package location and run the following command in terminal to setup the package
+Go the download package location and run the following command in terminal to install the package

 ```shell
 python3 setup.py install
 ```

-You can use JIT mode of this package as follows:
+You can also use JIT mode of this package as follows:

 ```python
 import torch